 For a long time, dieting was all about cutting out specific macronutrients: go low-fat and lose weight, or cut out the carbs and you’ll lose weight faster!
 Those types of diet plans still exist, along with several plans that restrict the consumption of grains, legumes, or other types of foods.
 Recently, there have been a few diet plans that claim to work smarter instead of harder.
 These plans let you eat anything you want so long as you fall inside the other guidelines.
 For intermittent fasting, that means you can only eat during certain time periods.
 Metabolic confusion meal plans, on the other hand, don’t care what time of day it is, but they do specify how many calories you can consume on any given day.

 If you haven’t heard of metabolic confusion plans, you might be wondering if they work or not.
-We take a look at how they work to see if it could be good plan for you!
+We took a look at how they work to see if it could be a good plan for you!

 What is Metabolic Confusion?